rive-app/rive-unreal/README.md

 You can find the source for the rive-unreal-demos [here](https://github.com/rive-app/rive-unreal-demos).

-You will need to work in the **Unreal 5.3 or 5.4** editor that supports OpenGL or D3D11 for Windows, or a Mac with ARM64 (M1, M2, etc) architecture.
+You will need to work in the **Unreal 5.3, 5.4, or 5.5** editor that supports OpenGL, D3D11, or D#D12 for Windows, or a Mac with ARM64 (M1, M2, etc) architecture.

-Select either D3D11/OpenGL for Windows, or Metal for Mac/iOS as the Renderer ID under Editor Preferences -> Plugins - Graphics Switching in Unreal.
+Select either D3D11/D#D12/OpenGL for Windows, or Metal for Mac/iOS as the Renderer ID under Editor Preferences -> Plugins - Graphics Switching in Unreal.
 If you are making an Android Build, make sure to use OpenGL instead of Vulcan.

 ### Adding the Rive Unreal plugin